D. Marie Breton, MACP, IIP, MFTI-5910

 Marie has been the owner/director of Breton Wellness since September, 2014.
 She has worked as a CBRS and Case Manager for STARR Family Behavioral Health in Boise from January, 2015 until January of 2018.
-Marie has worked as a CSW (soon to be called Independent Intervention Professional) for children and adolescents with developmental delays since 2016 and continues to enjoy working in this field.
+Marie has worked as a CSW (now called Independent Intervention Professional) for children and adolescents with developmental delays from 2016-2020.
 She has worked in California, as a Practicum Trainee and then Registered Marriage and Family Therapist Intern for Family Dynamics Resource Center in the Shasta Family Justice Center (now “One SAFE Place”) Satellite Office, from July 2011 until June of 2014.
 Marie is a trained Crisis Counselor since 2010, and has volunteered and worked as a Domestic Violence/Sexual Assault Advocate, Navigator, Navigator Coordinator and Supplemental Crisis Line Supervisor for (formerly Shasta Women’s Refuge & Shasta Family Justice Center) One SAFE Place.
 She facilitated groups and provided counseling with probationary women re-entering the community for Cornerstone Women’s Recovery Project (in Rio Dell, CA) as a Peer Counselor, when she was an AA level social work intern.

 Marie was a registered Marriage and Family Therapist Intern, #IMF 72663, from September 20, 2012-2014, under the supervision of Rayna Bertolucci, LCSW, during this time and her practicum, from July 2011-September 2012.
 She worked primarily treating Post Traumatic Stress Disorder and other Anxiety Disorders, Depression and Adjustment Disorders as well as dual diagnoses including Addictions, Obsessive Compulsive Disorders, Borderline Personality Disorder among other diagnoses.
 She has experience with adults, children, couples and families and enjoys facilitating groups and teaching.
 Marie has a passion for helping people who have experienced and/or witnessed violence in its many forms, including working with veterans and other professionals experiencing medical or law enforcement field prolonged trauma exposure, former inmates, and a few government officials.